pdath/ban-bitcoin-core-v30/README.md

 Start9 runs Bitcoin Core in a podman container.
 The script automatically detects this and handles it for you.

+**Warning**: Start9 has a read-only filesystem.
+The script and cron job will be removed after system updates or restarts.
+You'll need to reinstall after each Start9 update.
+For a permanent solution, consider running the scirpt from an external system that conencts to your Start9 node.

 1. **Enable SSH Access**:
    - Go to System → SSH → Add New Key
    - Add your SSH public key